-Applying for bookkeeping insurance should be one of the first things you do when starting an accounting business.
-Having the necessary information cuts down on your application time and provides for accurate quotes as you shop for the best accounting insurance policy.
+Applying for CPA insurance should be one of the first things you do when starting any accounting business.
+Having the necessary information cuts down on your application time and results in accurate quotes as you shop for the best accounting insurance policy.

 Information and documents needed to apply for accounting insurance include:

-- Business contact information, such as address and tax ID, if applicable
+- Business contact information like address and tax ID

 - Gross annual revenue for the last fiscal year

 - Number of employees

 - Number of years your accounting practice has been in existence

 - Number and nature of client records you store and how you store them

 - Details of any other insurance you currently have